patr1ckm/do_ldpred/README.md

 ## Disclaimer

 Of course, use at your own risk, as it stands you will probably need to modify heavily.
-It is currently under active development.
+Suggestions and contributions are welcome.